patbenatar/doubledate/README.md

 # DoubleDate

 DoubleDate makes working with jQuery UI DatePicker and Rails a breeze.
 It allows you to format the date when displaying it to the user in the format of your choosing while submitting it in the format of your server's choosing.
+DoubleDate is written in CoffeeScript.

 ## Dependencies